What’s the Real Deal with Parabens?

 Here’s the scoop:

 A study done back in 2004 detected parabens in samples of breast tissue from breast cancer patients.
 Parabens were actually found within the cancerous tissue samples collected.
-Parabens are known to mimic estrogen, so the fear is that they are disrupting hormones and possibly increasing your risk of cancer.
-Some scientists have even speculated that parabens might cause sterility in men.
+Some types of parabens are known to mimic estrogen, so the concern is that they may be disrupting hormones and possibly increasing the risk of cancer.
+There are also some studies that raise concerns about exposure to parabens and male reproductive health.
 Basically, parabens bind to certain estrogen receptors, and turning on estrogen signals can theoretically contribute to a whole host of issues for men, women and children.
 Butylparabens and propylparabens are the most likely to bind to estrogen receptors.
 In fact, the EU has banned the use of these 2 preservatives in diaper creams, and reduced their allowed concentrations in a myriad of other cosmetic and personal care products.

 We know that parabens are indeed absorbed by the body, mostly through our use of cosmetic or personal care products such as makeup, lotions, hair products and perfumes.
-However, we still don’t fully know whether they truly pose any long-term health risks.
+However, we don’t fully know whether they pose any long-term health risks.
 Concerns exist, but no clear link has been demonstrated.
-The FDA believes that, so long as they are used in low concentrations (well under 25%), they are probably not doing any harm.
+The FDA believes that, so long as they are used in low concentrations, they are probably not doing any harm.
 Even well known and respected skincare brands, like Cerave, continue to formulate using parabens in many of their most popular products.

 Where I stand:

 In the case of parabens, I don’t believe in innocent until proven guilty.
 In my opinion, parabens are guilty until proven safe.
 I want to see evidence proving that parabens are not causing any significant hormonal disruption before I feel confident recommending paraben-containing products to my patients!
+Also, parabens aren’t the only chemicals linked to hormone disruption – there are others used in skincare, household products and in food, so these exposures can add up.
 I have too many patients struggling with fertility issues, and battling breast cancer.
-I am not ready to take that risk!
+Given that there are other preservative options available with safety data, I am not ready to take that risk.